soncco/trends-scraper/README.md

-# Trends Scraper from tweetdeck
+# Trends Scraper from Tweetdeck

+A simple trend scrapper from Tweetdeck, based on the work of [Mateo Grella](https://github.com/matteo-grella/tweetdeck-scraper).

+## Why

+For research purposes only.

 ## Requirements